rackerlabs/support-how-to/content/how-to/cloud-databases/access-slow-query-and-general-logs-for-cloud-databases/index.md

 ---

 Database logs can be useful tools when analyzing database performance or troubleshooting issues.
-You can enable logging slow queries or general database activity for a MySQL Cloud Databases instance by attaching a configuration group to the instance with the appropriate parameters set.
+You can log slow queries or general database activity for a MySQL&reg; Cloud Database instance by attaching a configuration group to the instance and setting the appropriate parameters.

 ### Prerequisites

-The steps in this article require that you have an existing MySQL configuration group or create a new one.
+To follow the steps in this article, you should have an existing MySQL configuration group or create a new one.
 A MySQL configuration group holds the values for MySQL options used at startup.
-To learn more about MySQL configuration groups, see [Managing configuration groups for cloud databases with the Trove command line tool](/support/how-to/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool).
+To learn more about MySQL configuration groups, see [Manage configuration groups for cloud databases with the Trove command line tool](/support/how-to/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool).

 The examples use trove to make changes to configuration groups.
-Instructions for installing and configuring trove can be found in [Managing configuration groups for cloud databases with the Trove command line tool](/support/how-to/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool).
+You can find instructions for installing and configuring trove in [Managing configuration groups for cloud databases with the Trove command-line tool](/support/how-to/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool).

-To apply configuration groups you will need to enable root access to the database instance.
-This can be done through the [Cloud Databases API](https://docs.rackspace.com/docs/cloud-databases/v1/developer-guide/) or with a trove command:
+To apply configuration groups, you need to enable root access to the database instance.
+You can do this by using the [Cloud Databases API](https://docs.rackspace.com/docs/cloud-databases/v1/developer-guide/) or with a `trove` command:

         trove root-enable instanceID

 ### Enable the slow query log

-You can use the slow query log to find queries that take a long time to execute and are therefore candidates for optimization.
+You can use the slow query log to find queries that take a long time to execute and are, therefore, candidates for optimization.
 You can access the MySQL slow query log by writing it to a table and setting persistent values to appropriate parameters in your configuration group.